The Risk of Staying in Control

 Illustrated by me (A. Coulibaly) with canva.com and Gemini by Google

-About three years ago, when I joined my role as Oxfam Global Programs Director, I spent time speaking with peers from other organisations.
-I wanted to understand how they were thinking about localisation, decolonisation and the future role of international NGOs.
+Three years ago, when I began my role as Oxfam’s Global Programs Director, I spent my first months speaking with peers across the INGO sector.
+I wanted to understand how others were thinking about localisation, decolonisation and the future role of international organisations.

 “I support localisation, as long as it helps us deliver faster, cheaper, and with less risk to us.”

 It was not said with cynicism.
-It was said almost as common sense.
+It sounded almost like common sense.

 And I understood it.

 International organisations are under pressure.
-Money is tighter.
+Funding is tighter.
 Donors want more evidence, more speed and more control.
 Boards want assurance.
 Finance teams want clean cost recovery.
 Safeguarding teams want no avoidable harm.
 Programme teams want quality.
-Country teams want room to act without carrying risks they cannot control.
+Country teams want space to act without carrying risks they cannot control.

-Some risks do not arrive as a crisis.
-They arrive as a habit.
-A grant is reviewed.
+Risk rarely arrives as a dramatic moment.
+It often arrives as habit.
 A partner agreement is tightened.
-A budget line is held back until there is more confidence.
-A decision is escalated because the organisation cannot afford a mistake.
+A budget line is held back until capacity is proven.
+A decision is escalated because the organisation cannot afford a mistake on paper.

 But every grip has a threshold.
 At first, holding on protects the work.
-After a while, it can start to weaken it.
+After a while, it begins to weaken it.

-That is one of the harder truths in localisation.
-Many organisations want local partners to be closer to communities, quicker in response, stronger in adaptation and more visible in delivery.
-But they are often less ready to move the things that make leadership real: flexible money, decision authority, room to define risk, influence over strategy, and a voice in governance.
+Many organisations ask local partners to be closer to communities, quicker in emergencies and more agile when plans change.
+Yet the things that make leadership real often remain elsewhere: flexible funding, decision authority, the right to define risk, and a voice in governance.

 Responsibility can move without power moving.
 That is where localisation becomes fragile.